Shangshan2021/RESEPT/source/Data preparation.md

 ### 10x Visium data

  * gene expression file: A HDF5 file stores raw gene expression data.
  * tissue_positions_list file: A csv file contains meta information of spots including their connectivity and spatial coordinates.
  * scalefactors_json file: A json file collects the scaling factors converting spots to different resolutions.

- More details can be found [here] (https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/using/count)
+ More details can be found [here](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/using/count).

 ### Annotation file (optional)

 An annotation file should include spot barcodes and their corresponding annotations.
 It is used for evaluating predictive tissue architectures (e.g., ARI) and training user's segmentation models.
-The file should be named as: [sample_name]_annotation.csv. [[example]](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip) (/ocean/projects/ccr180012p/shared/Demo/S13/S13_annotation.csv)
+The file should be named as:[sample_name]_annotation.csv. [[example]](https://bmbl.bmi.osumc.edu/downloadFiles/GitHub_files/S13_annotation.csv)

-### Segmentation model file
+### Segmentation model file (optinal)

 It is a pre-trained segmentation model file in the [pth](https://filext.com/file-extension/PTH) format, which should be provided in predicting the tissue architecture on the generative images.

 ### Data structure